dharmrai-vmw/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

   - Clusterrole and Clusterrolebinding
   - Configmap required for the AKO controller and other artifacts.

-TKG management clusters have an AKO operator installed out of the box during cluster deployment.
-By default, a TKG management cluster has a couple of AkoDeploymentConfig created which dictates when and how AKO pods are created in the workload clusters.
+Tanzu Kubernetes Grid management clusters have an AKO operator installed out of the box during cluster deployment.
+By default, a Tanzu Kubernetes Grid management cluster has a couple of AkoDeploymentConfig created which dictates when and how AKO pods are created in the workload clusters.
 For more information, see [AKO Operator documentation](https://github.com/vmware/load-balancer-and-ingress-services-for-kubernetes/tree/master/ako-operator).

 Each environment configured in NSX ALB is referred to as a cloud.
 Each cloud in NSX ALB maintains networking and NSX ALB Service Engine settings.
 The cloud is configured with one or more VIP networks to provide IP addresses to load balancing (L4 or L7) virtual services created under that cloud.